Guide to Direct Loans

 To see how much your payments might be using the standard 10-year payment plan, go to the Federal Student Aid Repayment Estimator.

-To see a repayment estimator from one of the Federal Loan Servicers that allows you to view possible repayment amounts under different types of repayment plans, go to Pennsylvania Higher Education Assistance Agency (PHEAA) Repayment Estimator.
+To see a repayment estimator from one of the Federal Loan Servicers that allows you to view possible repayment amounts under different types of repayment plans, go to the Pennsylvania Higher Education Assistance Agency (PHEAA) Repayment Estimator.

 To learn how much your monthly payments will be or to manage your loan repayment, contact your loan servicer.
 You can see who your loan servicer is by looking at your Financial Aid Review.